 The Ministry is actively contributing to, and leading, the development of, a safe and innovative aviation sector, by leading the cross-agency regulatory work programme to enable drone integration.
-Earlier this year, we released a Discussion Document: Enabling Drone Integration for public consultation.
+In 2021, we released a Discussion Document: Enabling Drone Integration for public consultation.
 The document outlined a series of regulatory measures, including updates to the current drone rules, a drone registration system, a basic pilot qualification, remote identification, and geo-awareness capabilities of drones.
-Policy recommendations are expected to be presented to Cabinet in late 2021.